developer-zebra/developer-zebra-site/src/index.md

       - url: mx/compatibility
         label: '6.1'
   - title: SimulScan
-    description: A tool for simultaneously capturing scanned data from multiple label regions.
+    description: A tool for simultaneously capturing scanned data from multiple regions of a label or document.
     url: /simulscan/1-1/guide/about
     btn-text: Latest Guides
     image: /simulscan/simulscan_logo.png